Adult Choking Relief Techniques for Emergency Response

 What are the Risks of Choking?

-In the United States, choking is a leading cause of visits to emergency rooms, with more than 160,000 visits annually due to choking on food alone.
 Choking incidents in adults can occur due to various factors, often resulting from a momentary lapse in chewing or swallowing properly.
-Some common causes and situations that lead to choking incidents in adults include:
+Some common causes and situations that lead to choking include:

 • Eating Too Quickly or Not Chewing Thoroughly: Adults who eat too quickly or fail to chew their food adequately increase the risk of larger food particles becoming lodged in their throats.

-• Consuming Tough or Dry Foods: Foods that are tough, dry, or sticky, such as meat, bread, or peanut butter, can pose a choking hazard, especially if they are not chewed thoroughly.
+• Consuming Tough or Dry Foods: Foods that are tough, dry, or sticky, such as meat, bread, or peanut butter, can pose a choking hazard, especially if not chewed thoroughly.

 • Eating While Distracted: Engaging in conversation, laughing, watching TV, or using electronic devices while eating can lead to distracted swallowing and increase the risk of choking.

-• Alcohol and Drug Use: Intoxication or drug use can impair coordination and increase the likelihood of choking incidents during eating or consuming substances.
+• Alcohol and Drug Use: Intoxication or drug use can impair coordination and increase the likelihood of choking while eating or consuming substances.

-• Elderly Population: Older adults often face increased risks due to factors such as weakened muscles, dental issues, and medical conditions that affect swallowing.
+• Elderly Population: Older adults often face increased risks due to weakened muscles, dental issues, and medical conditions that affect swallowing.

 What are the signs that someone is choking?